 CHILDREN: ♦♦♦ – This location is suitable for children, but they may need help getting down, as the concrete path is badly slipped and cracked.
 The beach itself has soft sands and is ideal for children.

-ACCESS: ♦♦♦ – There is free parking at the top of the cliff with a slipway down; and you can immediately start finding fossils as soon as you enter the beach.
+ACCESS: ♦♦♦ – There is parking at the top of the cliff with a slipway down; and you can immediately start finding fossils as soon as you enter the beach.
 Unfortunately, the slipway down is now badly slipped and there are some deep gaps in the concrete path.

 TYPE: – You can find fossils in the scree, foreshore exposure and in the cliff face.
 The sea often washes out fresh material, so there is always plenty to look through.
 Most fossils found here will be from the boulder clay.